GOK-NPHL/rtri_pt/README.md

 # TODO:
-- Rename Lab administrator to lab manager
+- Rename Lab administrator to lab manager - DONE
-- Check is_required flag in checklist qns
+- Check is_required flag in checklist qns - DONE
-- Add an option to specify the number of lots to split the users into
+- Add an option to specify the number of lots to split the users into - DONE
 - Add a table to show all users in a round and their respective lots

 - Lab mgr - add an table/report for overall lab performance and individual user performance
 - Email notifications